1# Definite Samba Guide

-Disclaimer: This article does not propose to speak of the History of Samba through all the branching variations – There is just so much.
+Disclaimer: This article does not propose to speak of all forms of Samba and their history- There is just so much.
 We’ll cover the history and origins of the main variants though.

 Tinho Pequeno – Samba Master